WalletUnCon/notes.2023.walletuncon.org/sessions/Zdeadex-How_to_multichain_as_a_wallet_example_with_XDEFI.md

-# Notes for session D4 at WalletUncon 2023
+---

-Title of talk: Zdeadex - How to multichain as a wallet, example with XDEFI Convener(s) of talk:
+Title: Zdeadex - How to multichain as a wallet, example with XDEFI Convener(s):
-Scribe(s) of talk: HarryR - github.com/CedarMist / github.com/HarryR
+Scribe(s):HarryR - github.com/CedarMist / github.com/HarryR
 Links to any presentation matter:

-Tips:
-- if you use github or gitlab handles instead of names, that allows scribes and conveners to be easily findable/taggable in threads when these notes get published to the CASA github org)
-- preface remarks with name/handle and org if you WANT to be credited for contributions or ideas.
-- feel free to call multiple people "anon" if you don't catch their names or they do not give them
-- most scribes love an assist!
+---

+## Notes

 XDEFI Wallet
  - Supports all types of chains